CONTEMPORARY SCULPTURE FULMER

 William Benington Gallery is excited to be a part of the the next chapter in the history of these exceptional gardens by curating an annual exhibition of contemporary sculpture throughout them.
 From narrow paths that wind their way through verdant woodland, to lush lawns that roll down towards the house, we are offered a bounty of different locations to site sculpture that will highlight the quality and individual character of the works.

-For the inaugural exhibition we have selected a diverse and vibrant group of artists working in a broad range of media.
+For the inaugural exhibition we selected a diverse and vibrant group of artists working in a broad range of media.
 Each sculptor is exploring the idea of sculpture within their own practice, and bringing to it a new approach that acknowledges the history of the discipline while driving it forward into new territories.
-Several of the artists are making work in response to the gardens or making site-specific installations.
+Several of the artists made work in response to the gardens or made site-specific installations.

 2017 artists included:

 James Balmforth, Clare Burnett, James Capper, Luke Hart, Heywood & Condie, Alex Hoda, Nick Hornby, Adeline de Monseignat, David Murphy, Will Nash, Nika Neelova, Nathaniel Rackowe, Amy Stephens, Julian Wild

 More artists, visitor events and further details will be announced in the coming weeks.

 We look forward to welcoming you to Contemporary Sculpture Fulmer this summer.

 SCULPTURAL ran for a three years in the picturesque Arts & Crafts setting of Coombe Trenchard in West Devon between 2012 and 2015.